paepckehh/npad/README.md

 - No unsafe runtime config files, commandline options or file parser!
 - Details configuration: see server.go
 - Example configuration: see APP/npad/main.go

+## Anything else?

+- Yes, its an quick hack

 # CONTRIBUTION